Dessert Logo Ideas:

 This image with a crown on top of a cookie suggests that your desserts are superior and eating them will make your customers feel like royalty.
 Luckiest Guy is a friendly, heavyweight sans serif typeface inspired by retro advertisements, suggesting that yours is a solid brand.

-The cookie in a deep-red hue has sprinkles on top and a layer of cream in the center.
+The cookie in a deep-pink hue has sprinkles on top and a layer of cream in the center.
 This suggests that your products are extraordinary and that you go the extra mile to please your customers.
 Luckiest Guy is a friendly heavyweight sans serif typeface, inspired by hand lettering.

 When you want your customers to focus specifically on your brand name, you can use a logo like this one.
 Purple is associated with royalty, nobility, and luxury, suggesting that your products are outstanding.
 Purple is also associated with magic and is a color beloved by children.